shoelim/shoelim.github.io/DynamicAI/dynamicAI.md

 ## Missions
 Dynamic AI strives to:
-- To survey, review and produce the state-of-the-arts of research results at the interface of dynamical systems and ML
+- To survey, review and produce state-of-the-arts of research results at the interface of dynamical systems and ML
 - To explore various foundational topics at the interface of dynamical systems and ML
 - To build various real world applications inspired by the explorations in this interface
 - To disseminate knowledge and information about the progress in this interface to the general audience